Columbia metropolitan area, South Carolina

 As defined by the U.S. Office of Management and Budget, and used by the U.S. Census Bureau for statistical purposes only, the Columbia, SC Metropolitan Statistical Area, is an area consisting of six counties in central South Carolina, anchored by the city of Columbia.
-The current population has an estimation of 856,889.
-It is the second-largest metropolitan statistical area in the state of South Carolina, since the Anderson metropolitan statistical area was combined with Greenville's following the 2010 census.
-Columbia-Sumter-Orangeburg combined metropolitan statistical area has a population of 1,082,699 as of 2023.
+The metropolitan area has an estimated population of 879,918 as of 2025.
+It is the third-largest metropolitan area in the state of South Carolina, behind the Greenville–Anderson–Greer and Charleston–North Charleston areas.
+The broader Columbia–Sumter–Orangeburg, SC Combined Statistical Area includes the Columbia and Sumter metropolitan areas, as well as the Newberry and Orangeburg micropolitan areas.
+The CSA has an estimated population of 1,107,723 as of 2025.